-Portia Monique is an internationally appreciated independent musical artist who has been on a long journey towards continuous success… The road has been interesting, yet worth it.
+Portia Monique is an internationally appreciated independent musical artist who has been on a long journey towards success… In all honesty, the road has been long and interesting, but very worth it.
 “The Gem In I” is a musical performance produced by several talented artists…

-The reason the title includes the word “Vintage” is due to the length of time it took for Portia Monique to release this body of work… All the music on the album was created in the year 2009, exactly ten years ago.
-And the reason the album is release on 6.19.2019 is due to the fact that it has taken a decade for Portia Monique to evolve to the fully grown woman that she is today… oh, yeah, and its her birth date… Enjoy.
+The reason the title includes “Vintage” is due to the length of time it took Portia Monique to release this body of work… All the music on the album was created in 2009, exactly 10 years ago, and the reason the album was released on 6.19.2019 is due to the fact that it's taken a decade for Portia Monique to evolve into the fully grown woman she is today… Oh, and it's her birth date… Enjoy.

 0:00 / 4:20